danko1122q/kit/assets/syntaxes/02_Extra/cmd-help/.github/ISSUE_TEMPLATE/installation.md

 ---

-**bat version and environment**
+**kit version and environment**

 <!--
-In order to reproduce your issue, please add some information about the environment in which you're running bat.
-To do this, run the full `bat` command that demonstrates the bug, and attach the `--diagnostic` option:
+In order to reproduce your issue, please add some information about the environment in which you're running kit.
+To do this, run the full `kit` command that demonstrates the bug, and attach the `--diagnostic` option:

-    bat [other options and arguments…] --diagnostic
+    kit [other options and arguments…] --diagnostic

 Finally, paste the Markdown output here.
 Please make sure that it does not reveal any personal information.

-If you are on Windows, please let us know your bat version and your Windows version.
+If you are on Windows, please let us know your kit version and your Windows version.
 -->